Riminder/hrflow-connectors/README.md

 <br/>

-  `hrflow-connectors` is an open source project created by **HrFlow.ai** to allow developers to connect easily HR ecosystem component.
+  `hrflow-connectors` is an open-source project created by **HrFlow.ai** to allow developers to connect easily HR ecosystem component.

-This project is basically designed to handle simply and easily, complex HR integrations by using [**workflows**](https://developers.hrflow.ai/docs/workflows) feature.
+This project is designed to simply and easily handle, complex HR integrations by using [**workflows**](https://developers.hrflow.ai/docs/workflows) feature.
 <br/>

 ## About HrFlow.ai
-  https://www.HrFlow.ai is **an API first company that provides the most sophisticated AI Powered JOB & PROFILE API**.
+  https://www.HrFlow.ai is **an API first company that provides the most sophisticated AI-Powered JOB & PROFILE API**.
 Corporates and Software vendors can leverage our technology layers to Parse, Enrich and Score both job and candidate data.
-The platform supports +200 apps, pipelines and code integrations so you can automate workflows with your favorite tools.
+The platform supports +200 apps, pipelines, and code integrations so you can automate workflows with your favorite tools.
   - Our Developers documentation : https://developers.hrflow.ai/
   - Our API list (Parsing, Revealing, Embedding, Searching, Scoring, Reasoning) : https://www.hrflow.ai/api
   - Our cool demos labs : https://labs.hrflow.ai

-## 🪄 Quick start
+## 🪄 Quickstart
-### What I can do ?
+### What I can do?
 With Hrflow Connector, you can **synchronize** and **process** multiple **HR data streams** in just a few lines of code.

 You can do 3 types of actions: